microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 - `field` - The name of the field to check.
 This is a case insensitive compare.
 - `constraint` (optional) - A version constraint, see below for details of version constrain format.
+- `includePrerelease` (optional) - Determines if prerelease versions are included.
+Unless specified this defaults to `$False`.

 The following are supported constraints: